Five out of the six final questions will be slight variations of problems from this list.

 4. Combinatorics

-• There will be one question that uses the pigeonhole principle.
-To understand how to use this, try solving these by yourself: T7Q1, PS4Q4 and PS4Q5, PS4Q6 (which involves graphs), T8Q3 and the exercises at the end of 4.2.
+• There will be at least one question that uses the pigeonhole principle.
+Examples: T7Q1, PS4Q4 and PS4Q5, PS4Q6, T8Q3 and the exercises at the end of 4.2.
 Ignore the hard exercises.

 • Any proof or exercise from the section Connectivity and trees except the hard or very hard ones.